Plot Odds Ratio

 A list with the following components:

-object that visualizes dependency of a change in Variable values on function's Odds Ratio values.$BoxPlot
+$BarPlot: Aggplotobject that visualizes dependency of a change in Variable values on function's Odds Ratio values.$BoxPlot: Aggplotobject that visualizes distribution of data points for a given variable.$SidebySide: Aggarrangeobject containing both visualizations side-by-side.

 Examples